-Upon approval of the PPI by the Committee, the District will present the PPI to the Flood Control District Advisory Committee (FCDAC).
+Upon approval of the PPI by the Committee, the District then presents the PPI to the Flood Control District Advisory Committee (FCDAC).
 FCDAC members include appointees from each of Pima County's supervisorial districts as well as representatives from each local municipality.
-The FCDAC advises the Pima County Board of Supervisors, sitting as the Board of Directors for the Flood Control District, on substantive and technical matters related to the District.
-The PPI will be submitted to the Pima County Board of Supervisors for adoption in 2019.
+The FCDAC advises the Pima County Board of Supervisors, sitting as the Board of Directors for the

+Flood Control District, on substantive and technical matters related to the District.
+The PPI is then submitted to the Pima County Board of Supervisors for adoption in 2020.

+Step 2

-Step 2 Community Public Information Needs Assessment
+Community Public Information Needs Assessment